-Eating disorders vary in the symptoms they cause as well as the consequences they can bring, but nearly all of them seem to have one thing in common: the desire to compensate, or “make up” for something.
+Eating disorders vary in the symptoms they cause and the consequences they can bring, but nearly all of them seem to have one thing in common: the desire to compensate or "make up" for something.
 In many cases, this something is the intake of food.
 Because compensatory behaviors are generally rooted in anxiety and a desire for control, they can easily spiral into something that poses a serious risk to your health.
-In this article, we’ll discuss common compensatory behaviors caused by eating disorders and outline what you can do to put a stop to them.
+In this article, we'll discuss common compensatory behaviors caused by eating disorders and outline what you can do to stop them.

 What Are Eating Disorder Compensatory Behaviors?

-The goal of a compensatory behavior, then, is to make up for an act you don't feel good about.
+The goal of compensatory behavior is to make up for an act you don't feel good about.
 An example not related to eating disorders might be doing something nice for a partner after snapping at them; a bouquet of flowers, in this case, acts as a way to compensate for something you did and alleviate the guilt you might feel for losing your patience.

 What Conditions Might Lead To These Behaviors?

 Any eating disorder can lead to compensatory behaviors.
-The most common are likely bulimia nervosa, anorexia nervosa, and binge-eating disorder, but just about anyone with an unhealthy relationship with food and body image may engage compensatory behaviors.
+The most common are likely bulimia nervosa, anorexia nervosa, and binge-eating disorder.
+However, just about anyone with an unhealthy relationship with food and body image may engage in compensatory behaviors.

 Some Of The Most Common Compensatory Behaviors

 Compensatory behaviors can look different depending on the eating disorder in question and the individual themselves.
-The frequency and severity of these actions, then, will vary from person to person.
+The frequency and severity of these actions will vary from person to person.
 Some of the most common compensatory behaviors are described below.

 Some people who do not have an official eating disorder but are struggling with body image may purge from time to time.
-It might be something they do if they eat a big or high calorie meal to make up for getting off their diet plan.
+They might do it if they eat a big or high-calorie meal to make up for getting off their diet plan.
 Some individuals with anorexia purge from time to time, too.
 In fact, experts recognize purging behavior as a subtype of anorexia nervosa; those with this condition may purge in addition to restricting their food intake.

 How much exercise is excessive?
 This answer will likely be different for everyone, but in general, when a person "has" to exercise or their other activities and obligations are secondary to exercising, it is likely compulsive.
 Unless someone is training for an event or has another reason, exercising for hours a day and every single day of the week is generally considered excessive.
-If a person exercises despite injury or illness it is another sign something bigger may be going on.
+If a person exercises despite injury or illness, something bigger may be going on.

 Fasting is something that people do for many different reasons.
 Some religions require fasting on holy days because it is thought that doing so makes you more pious or puts you more in touch with a particular deity.

 It can also be a compensatory behavior in eating disorders.
-The reason is because the time spent fasting can make up for a regular day of eating, or it can prepare the body for eating food later.
+The reason is that the fasting time can make up for a regular day of eating, or it can prepare the body for eating later.
 For example, someone who fasts as a compensatory behavior may feel less anxious eating dinner in the evening because they have fasted all day.
 Or someone who has binged the previous day might feel like fasting the next day makes up for the extra calories.

 Seeking Professional Help

-Working with a therapist online can bring about significant improvements to your symptoms, too.
+Working with a therapist online can significantly improve your symptoms, too.
 One review of studies analyzing the effectiveness of online cognitive behavioral therapy (CBT) found that web-based treatment options led to a significant decrease in symptoms of anxiety and depression.
-Even if your eating disorder isn’t related to another mental health disorder, the symptoms you’re experiencing can likely be improved through online therapy.
+Even if your eating disorder isn't related to another mental health disorder, the symptoms you're experiencing can likely be improved through online therapy.